 M.S. in Disaster Medicine and Management has two options for completion.
 The first method is done mainly as a distance learning program which can be done both for students from the US and for international students.
 This actively engaged process involves research, discussion boards, adobe chats, and a variety of assignments that lead to participating in the emergency management community.
 All students are required to participate one time in the on-campus conference week offered only in the summer (6.5 days).
 In this program students complete the course sequence as it fits their schedule.

-The second delivery method, particularly popular with international students, allows students to come to the campus to study in a fulltime program.
+The second delivery method, particularly popular with international students, allows students to come to the campus to study in a fulltime, classroom based program.
 This more traditional delivery style allows students to complete the program by registering for class sections that combine in-person classroom seminars and activities with supportive material in the Blackboard learning management system.
-This delivery method is termed a hybrid section.
-Students must meet with the faculty in person on-campus and in faculty led activities in the community.
+Students must attend classes and participate in faculty led activities in the community.
 Although graduate study is a more independent, research and writing intensive process than undergraduate education, ample opportunities exist for in-person activities.
 These required sessions involve lecture material, as well as application to real world learning opportunities to gain experience.
 The integration of theory and practice is emphasized.
-It is required for international students present in the US to attend these activities.
+It is required for international students present in the US to attend these classroom based sections.

 **International students that come to the University note: International students need to be registered as fulltime students completing 3 courses (9 credits) a term.
 It is important to note that depending on which term you begin, several courses do have prerequisites so the length of the program is dependent on this course sequencing.